Requirements for a processing-node quantum repeater on a real-world fiber grid: Methods

 \item The noise on matter-photon emission is parameterized by a depolarizing-channel fidelity (i.e., the matter-photon state directly after emission is a mixture between a maximally entangled state and a maximally mixed state); \item The dark-count probability is the probability that a detection event is registered at a detector without a photon arriving. \end{itemize} The state-of-the-art values we use for the hardware parameters are shown in Table~\ref{tab:baseline_parameters}.
-For more details on how the effects of the different hardware parameters are included in our models, see Appendix \ref{sec:appendix_setup}. \\
+For more details on how the effects of the different hardware parameters are included in our models, see Appendix \ref{sec:appendix_setup}.
+We note that some of the hardware parameters we consider in fact conceal trade-offs.
+For example, the probability of getting a double excitation when using color centers to emit photons can to an extent be tuned.
+In this case, a lower probability of double excitation would come at the cost of getting fewer events.
+However, optimizing over all such trade-offs is beyond the scope of this work.

-\subsection{Evaluating hardware quality}
+\subsection{Evaluating Hardware Quality.}

-In order to minimize the cost function $C$, we require an efficient way of evaluating the performance attained by each We do this through simulation of end-to-end entanglement generation using NetSquid.
+In order to minimize the cost function $C$, we require an efficient way of evaluating the performance attained by each parameter set.
+We do this through simulation of end-to-end entanglement generation using NetSquid.
 The full density matrix of the states generated, as well as how long their generation took in simulation time are recorded and used to compute the average teleportation fidelity and rate of entanglement generation.
 Since entanglement generation is a stochastic process, multiple simulation runs are performed in order to collect representative statistics. \\

-\subsection{Framework for simulating quantum repeaters}
+\subsection{Framework for Simulating Quantum Repeaters.}

 In our NetSquid simulation framework, we have implemented hardware models for color centers, trapped ions and a platform-agnostic abstract model.
 This includes the implementation of different circuits for entanglement swapping and moving states for each platform, conditioned on their respective topologies and gate sets.
 Additionally, we have implemented both single and double-click entanglement-generation protocols.
 In order to combine these different building blocks that are required to simulate end-to-end entanglement distribution, we define services that each have a well-defined input and output but can have different implementations.
 For example, the entanglement-generation service can either use the single-click or double-click protocol, and entanglement swapping can be executed on either color center or trapped-ion hardware.
 End-to-end entanglement generation is then orchestrated using a link-layer protocol (inspired on the one proposed in~\cite{dahlberg2019link}) that makes calls to the different services, agnostically of how the services are implemented.
 This allows us to use the same protocol for each different configuration of the simulation.
 Switching between configurations in our simulation framework then only requires editing a human-readable configuration file.
 The modularity of the simulation framework would make it simple to investigate further hardware platforms and protocols.